KeenanS04/WhatsTheRating/README.md

 <iframe src="assets/confusion_matrix_final.png" width=800 height=600 frameBorder=0></iframe>

 As you can see from the confusion matrix, there are a lot of zeroes and a column of numbers on the rightmost column.
 This is completely different from our basic model, as there were no zeroes previously.
 The improvements made were that the model had better recall, as it did not underrate any recipes.
 Contrary to that, the precision is slightly low, as every recipe was predicted to be 5 stars.
-Our unbalanced dataset certainly has some effect on this.
-Overall, the model does a much better job in both precision and recall of the test data than the basic model which shows improvement.
+Our unbalanced dataset and RandomForestClassifiers' tendency to have a bias on the dominant class certainly have some effect on this.
+Overall, the model does a much better job in both precision and recall of the test data than the basic model which shows **major** improvement.
 The improvement in the F-1 Score shows an increase of 0.08 which is a great increase from our initial F-1 Score.

 ## Fairness Model